shsagir/play-area-sync/docs/htaccess.md

 -->

 ## About .htaccess

 `.htaccess` is a hidden file that usually lives in the web root folder of your code base.
-It enables altering the web server's configuration directives.
-Therefore the syntax is a bit cryptic. `.htaccess` rules apply to all subdirectories. `.htaccess` is usually not excluded `.gitignore`so it will be deployed alongside.
+It enables altering the web server's configuration directives. `.htaccess` rules apply to all subdirectories. `.htaccess` is usually not excluded in `.gitignore` so it will be deployed alongside your code.
 Take care: htaccess is a sharp sword.
 With great power comes great responsibility.

 ### .htaccess on fortrabbit